 Topping for Italian Salad

 No matter how large it is, sometimes salads can leave you unsatisfied.
 To combat this, add protein which will help you to feel full.
 “Beef up” your greens and add some cooked, chopped meatballs to an Italian-style salad.
-Swap the salami for meatballs in this recipe from Cozy Apron, which is a personal favorite.
+Swap the salami for meatballs in this recipe from Cozy Apron, which is a favorite.
 Be sure to blot after cooking to stop them from making your salad soggy.

 Meatball Cabbage Egg Noodles